Secondary suite: Background

-Naming conventions vary by time-period and location but secondary suites can also be referred to as an accessory dwelling unit (ADU), mother-in-law suite, granny flat, coach house, laneway house, Ohana dwelling unit, granny annexe, granny suite, in-law suite, and accessory apartment.
+Naming conventions vary by time-period and location but secondary suites can also be referred to as an accessory dwelling unit (ADU), mother-in-law suite, granny flat, coach house, laneway house, Ohana dwelling unit, granny annex, granny suite, in-law suite, and accessory apartment.
 The prevalence of secondary suites is also dependent on time and location with varying rates depending on the country, state, or city.
 Furthermore, regulations on secondary suites can vary widely in different jurisdictions with some allowing them with limited regulation while others ban them entirely through zoning, limit who may live in the units (for example, family members only), or regulate if units can be rented.
-In recent years, there has been a rise in the popularity of these units as a source of additional, passive income, or as a multigenerational living option.

-Relationship to main residence
+Spatial relationship to main residence

 A secondary suite is considered "secondary" or "accessory" to the primary residence on the parcel.
 It normally has its own entrance, kitchen, bathroom and living area.
-There are three types of accessory units: interior, interior with modification, and detached.
-Examples of these accessory units include:
+There are three main types of accessory units: interior, interior with modification, and detached.
+Examples include: